open-slicer/cell/README.md

 # Cell

 This repository hosts SlicerCell, the reference implementation of the Slicer server.
-It's written in [Crystal](https://crystal-lang.org), a new Ruby-like language compiled for the LLVM.

 ## License